gbd77rc/esp32-iot-x509/docs/DeviceConfigSetup.md

     }
 ```

-This is the public key that the cloud provider gives out for decryption of information from them.
+This is the public key that the cloud provider gives out for decryption of information from them and is included in the repo.
+The expiry is 17th Jan 2038.

+Unlike Azure the AWS root certificate has a handy link to [download](https://www.amazontrust.com/repository/AmazonRootCA1.pem) it.
+I have downloaded the RSA 2048 Bit key and not the legacy one.
+The information around this can be location in the [Server Authentication](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html) documents in the AWS IoT Developer Guide.